neuggs/exploring-spacy/README.md

 * math
 * tqdm
 * spacy

-spaCy is certainly most important.
-I also suggest the [spaCy online DataCamp style class](https://course.spacy.io/).
-It's worth noting that this class is also offered in DataCamp.

 You can use `pip install` (or whatever your preferred package manager is) to install the packages.